yakunins/language-indicator/README.md

 **Reliable**: Works everywhere, including consoles and Universal Windows Apps (aka Metro apps).

 **Customizable**: Add, change, or delete cursors in `./cursors/` to set the look for different languages and Caps Lock state.
 For example `2.cur` to be used if _secondary_ input method is turned on.
-Same is applicable for caret marks inside `./carets/` folder.
+Same applicable for caret marks `2.png` inside `./carets/` folder.

 ## Installation

 1. Download `language-indicator.exe` (compiled AHKv2-64 script)
 2. Download `./carets/` + `./cursors/` folders
-3. (Optional) Remove unwanted, or add your own carets or cursors
+3. (Optional) Remove unwanted, or add your own caret marks or cursors
-4. Create shortcut for `language-indicator.exe`.
+4. Create shortcut for `language-indicator.exe`
 5. Move shortcut to the startup folder.
 For Windows 10, this is typically `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`

 ## Customization